 The Blind Assassin opens with these simple, resonant words: “Ten days after the war ended, my sister Laura drove a car off a bridge.”
 They are spoken by Iris Chase Griffen, sole surviving descendent of a once rich and influential Ontario family, whose terse account of her sister’s death in 1945 is followed by an inquest report proclaiming the death accidental.
 But just as the reader expects to settle into Laura’s story, Atwood introduces a novel-within-a-novel.
 Entitled The Blind Assassin, it is a science fiction story improvised by two unnamed lovers who meet in dingy backstreet rooms.
 When we return to Iris, it is through a 1947 newspaper article announcing the discovery of a sailboat carrying the dead body of her husband, a distinguished industrialist.

 It feels lazy when I don’t provide my own summary, but the back cover here is especially apt and it’s tricky to sum up the book’s unusual structure.
-The shift “just as the reader expects to settle into Laura’s story” is jarring, but I quickly became acquainted with the book’s many jumps.
-Despite its multiple narratives (Iris’ present, Iris’ past, the fictional The Blind Assassin, fun with sci-fi, and newspaper clippings), Atwood’s The Blind Assassin is a smooth read.
+The shift “just as the reader expects to settle into Laura’s story” is jarring, but I figured out the jumps eventually.
+Despite its multiple narratives (Iris’s present, Iris’s past, the fictional The Blind Assassin, and newspaper clippings), Atwood’s The Blind Assassin is a smooth read.
 Insights and revelations are well-placed so there’s no urge to skip ahead.
 The only sections I found trying were those featuring old Iris.
-Her situation can’t be fully appreciated until the novel’s close and, if I read the book again, I’ll skim her agonizingly slow trips for coffee and donuts.
-It’s a bit silly to draw the line at coffee and donuts given how much of this book belongs to small details:
+Her situation can’t be fully appreciated until the novel’s close and if I read the book again, I’ll skim her agonizingly slow trips for coffee and donuts.
+It’s a bit silly to draw the line at coffee and donuts when so much of this book belongs to small details:

 I’ve looked back over what I’ve written so far, and it seems inadequate.
 Perhaps there is too much frivolity in it, or too many things that might be taken for frivolity.
 A lot of clothes, the styles and colors outmoded now, shed butterflies’ wings.
 A lot of dinners, not always very good ones.
 Breakfasts, picnics, ocean voyages, costume balls, newspapers, floating on the river.
 Such items do no assort very well with tragedy.
 But in life, a tragedy is not one long scream.
 It includes everything that led up to it.
 (417)

-While Iris’ character eventually becomes clear, I struggle to picture her.
+While Iris’s character eventually becomes clear, I struggle to picture her.
 Moments of outside perspective show someone different from her self-portrait, but these moments are brief and still biased.
-The larger issue is that everyone else is more interesting than Iris and I was left squinting at them through her self-centered fog for a closer look that never came.
-So often, I wanted to shove Iris’ musings aside and dig into the story sans filter, but alas.
-Laura remains a conundrum; Richard, Iris’ loathsome husband, is detestable from his first scene to his last; the introduction of Richard’s vile sister promises an interesting power struggle with Iris, but this fizzles out.
+The larger issue is that all the other characters are more interesting than Iris and I was left squinting at them through her self-centered fog for a closer look that never came.
+So often, I wanted to shove her musings aside and dig into the story sans filter, but no such luck—Laura remains a conundrum, Iris’s loathsome husband is detestable from his first scene to his last, and so on.
 Most agonizing is that Iris [read: Atwood] knows the reader wants more and holds back:

 I look back over what I’ve written and I know it’s wrong, not because of what I’ve set down, but because of what I’ve omitted.
 What isn’t there has a presence, like the absence of light.